 That’s why I keep those three futures in mind.

-My realistic future is the one that’s most likely to happen if I keep making the same mixed bag of choices that I’m making today.
+The one that’s most likely to happen if I keep making the same mixed bag of choices that I’m making today.
 If I don’t change anything, my realistic future is what’s going to happen.

-My optimistic future is the one that’s most likely to happen if I make a lot of good decisions.
+The one that’s most likely to happen if I make a lot of good decisions.
 Every time I make a good decision or take a good action, I move the needle slightly toward the optimistic future.

 I’m somewhat happy with my realistic future.
 I’d be very happy with my optimistic future.
 I’m not happy at all with my pessimistic future.